oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 OECD average annual wages are expressed in USD using Purchasing Power Parity (PPP), improving comparability between countries by accounting for differences in price levels.

 **Local Purchasing Power Index (PPI)**
-The Purchasing Power Index is taken from the Numbeo Cost of Living dataset and is used as a separate indicator of the relative local purchasing power.
+The Purchasing Power Index is derived from the Numbeo Cost of Living dataset and serves as a separate indicator of relative local purchasing power.
 In this project, PPI is used alongside the Salary Value Score (SVS) rather than as part of the SVS calculation.

 **International index comparison**
 The analysis uses Numbeo's Cost of Living Index and Local Purchasing Power Index, where New York City = 100, as consistent benchmarks for international comparison.